rafal-szypulka/grafana-ibm-apm/README.md

 - Disable the Referer HTTP header in the browser settings.
 Firefox: in the about:config page, search for Network.http.sendRefererHeader and set it to 0.
 Chrome requires a custom extension like [Referer Control](https://chrome.google.com/webstore/detail/referer-control/hnkcfpcejkafcihlgbojoidoihckciin).

 - Install Nginx and access the Grafana URL through Nginx acting as a reverse proxy.
-Nginx should be configured to clear the Referer header.
+Nginx should be configured either to clear the Referer header or set it as APM/ITM URL with port http://xxx.xxx.xxx.xxx:xxx.
 In the nginx.conf modify location section and set it (if Nginx is installed locally on Grafana server) to:

 ```
         location / {